-The common situation in which one or more of a trust's beneficiaries are selected or authorized by the settlor to serve as trustee or co-trustee inevitably presents an array of conflicts between the trustee's interests as a beneficiary and the interests of other beneficiaries: the problems presented by these (usually) implicitly authorized conflicts are most appropriately dealt with as questions of impartiality under § 79 (even if the settlor's designation of the beneficiary-trustee may, as a of interpretation, suggest a "tilt" in favor of the beneficiary-trustee in the balancing divergent of interests; see id.
+of other beneficiaries: the problems presented by these implicitly (usually) authorized conflicts are most appropriately dealt with as of impartiality questions under § 79 (even if the settlor's designation of the beneficiary-trustee may, as a interpretation, matter of suggest a "tilt" in favor of the beneficiary-trustee in the balancing of divergent interests; see id.
 Comment b(1) and more generally id., Comments b and c).